raul-izquierdo/english/sources/vocabulary/Doing Things/At Work.$.md

     = required (enfatiza que es por normativa)
     = is needed (informal, necesidad puntual)
         - `Help is needed with this project` Aquí _necessary_ implicaría que la ayuda es "condición necesaria" para continuar, cuando sólo quiere indicar que se necesita
-    ? : `A passport is necessary for international travel` ? : `A visa is required for entry into the country` ? : `Extra towels are needed for the guests`
+    ?
+Es necesario un pasaporte para viajar internacionalmente : `A passport is necessary for international travel` ?
+Se requiere un visado para entrar en el país : `A visa is required for entry into the country` ?
+Se necesitan toallas extra para los huéspedes : `Extra towels are needed for the guests`

 tienes la capacidad de ...?
     = Are you able to